Ahmed8501/Ahmed-Bahaa-Portfolio/README.md

 📊 Welcome to my Data Science Portfolio 📈

 👋 Hi there!
-I'm Ahmed Bahaa.
-Welcome to my GitHub portfolio, where I showcase my data-driven projects and demonstrate my skills in solving real-world problems using data.
+I'm Ahmed Bahaa, a hard-working and passionate Data Scientist.
+Here, you'll find a collection of my data-driven projects that tell stories, answer questions, and uncover patterns.

 🔍 Explore My Portfolio:
 ---------------------------------------------------------